 Before the discovery of Stelida in 1981, the oldest settlements around the Cycladic islands were 7,000 years old.

-The discovery of the site calls much of what were previously accepted theories regarding early humans and neanderthals in the region into question.
+The discovery of the site calls many of what were previously accepted theories regarding early humans and Neanderthals in the region into question.